ionicmobile/SimplifyiOSSDK/README.md

 ### SIMCreditCardToken
-The `SIMCreditCardToken` is issued to the user by `SIMCreditCardEntryViewController` to the assigned `SIMCreditCardEntryViewControllerDelegate` when credit card information has been successfully processed and a token is generated, otherwise an NSError is returned.
-To access the token, refer to the `token` member of the returned `SIMCreditCardToken` object.
+The `SIMCreditCardToken` is issued to the user by `SIMCreditCardEntryViewController` to the assigned `SIMCreditCardEntryViewControllerDelegate` via `receivedCreditCardToken:error` when credit card information has been successfully processed and a token is generated, otherwise an `NSError` is returned.
+When a user cancels entry, the delegate's `tokenGenerationCancelled` is invoked.

+To access the actual token value, for use in the server side API, refer to the `token` member of the returned `SIMCreditCardToken` object.